aoijs/documentation/functions/usdlavalinkexecute.md

 ## Methods

-* play - Play a track
+* play - Play the next track from previous of queue
   * Usage: `$lavalinkExecute[play]`
 * search - Search tracks from provider
   * Note: *Searches will be erased in an interval*
   * Providers: `yt` as Youtube, `sc` as Soundcloud, `ytm` as Youtube Music
   * Usage: `$lavalinkExecute[search; query; provider (default is yt)]`
-  * Return: SearchKey
+  * Return: SearchKey *A key to get search results*
 * getsearch - Get searches by SearchKey
   * Note: *Returns 10 track titles separated by `,`*
   * Usage: `$lavalinkExecute[getsearch; SearchKey]`